 Connect with a healthcare professional today to discuss HPV vaccination and find a vaccination site near you.
 You can also follow our step-by-step guide on how to get GARDASIL®9.

-About 75% of sexually active Canadians will have at least one HPV infection during their lifetime.
-Many people who have HPV don’t even realize it because the virus often has no signs or symptoms – which means they can pass on the virus to others without knowing it.
+Many people who have HPV don’t even realize it because the infection often has no signs or symptoms – which means they can pass on the virus to others without knowing it.

 All eligible individuals aged 9 through 45 should consider getting GARDASIL®9 to help protect themselves against genital warts and certain HPV-related cancers.